NFL upholds Browns DE Garrett's suspension, ending season

 or guards, allowing for audio of the quarterback's cadence on a broadcast.

-Per ESPN's Jake Trotter, multiple Browns said Thursday that it was the first
+According to ESPN's Jake Trotter, multiple Browns said Thursday that it was

 Rudolph is expected to be fined for his involvement in the scuffle.
 He